seanlano/WiLED/README.md

 ## Contributors and thanks

-The Rotary library for Arduino, by Ben Buxton, has been used and the files `Rotary.h` and `Rotary.cpp` are included in the project.
+The Rotary library for Arduino, by Ben Buxton, has been used and the files `Rotary.h` and `Rotary.cpp` are included in this project.
 [See here for the original source](https://github.com/brianlow/Rotary).
 It is GPLv3 licensed.

 ## License